ConsenSys-Academy/supply-chain-exercise/README.md

 ## Instructions

-Clone this repo to your local machine.
+Clone this repo to your local machine and run `$ npm install` to install the OpenZeppelin Test Helpers.

 Follow the comments outlined in SupplyChain.sol (in the contracts directory) to implement its functions.
 We have written a set of tests (in javascript) to